Crow's Creative Method: The Three Steps Of Creation

 This technique sounds silly, but it's very effective at keeping you on track.
 Just start asking questions or answering them aloud to simulate a conversation.

-I use the time he's got alone while doing his chores and talks to himself about how the green orcs organise themselves.
-Through about 15 minutes of conversing with himself, he concludes that orcs live in clans; each clan has one spirit they use the magic of and worship, although different clans can have the same creature and orcs can change their clan or respect spirits other than their clan's.
+I use the time I've got alone while doing my chores and talk to myself about how the green orcs organise themselves.
+Through about 15 minutes of conversing with myself, I conclude that orcs live in clans; each clan has one spirit they use the magic of and worship, although different clans can have the same creature and orcs can change their clan or respect spirits other than their clan's.
 These clans either live in one of the larger cities, or have a nomadic lifestyle.
 Smaller villages don't really exist in these lands, because the way clans and hierarchy work would cause difficulties.

 It's time to review the list again: